-Of the top-five most-attractive employers for business graduates, three are tech firms, according to a survey conducted by Universum in 2017.
+Of the top-five most-attractive employers for business graduates, three are tech firms, according to a survey conducted by Universum last year.
 Google is at the top, Apple is at No. 3, and Amazon at No. 5.

 As someone said, the admiration is mutual: tech companies, too, can’t seem to have enough of MBAs.
 In 2016, the average increase in MBA hires among tech firms was 4.71 percent.
 Amazon led in MBA hiring in 2016, with 35 MBAs from INSEAD, 34 from Michigan Ross, 23 from both MIT Sloan and Northwestern Kellogg, 19 from Chicago Booth, and 15 from Duke Fuqua.
 Google tripled its number from Booth from four, five years ago, to 12.